nent/nent/packages/core/src/components/n-content-include/usage/basic.md

 ### Delayed Rendering

-When using this component, you may want to delay the fetch until the content is needed.
+When using this element, you may want to delay the fetch until the content is needed.
 The **defer-load** attribute will prevent the HTML from being fetched until that attribute is removed.

 ```html
 <n-content-include id='include'